No child is limited by hearing loss.

-Every year, thousands of children are born with or acquire some degree of hearing impairment
+Every year, thousands of children are born with or acquire some degree of hearing loss

-As its name implies, the Memphis Oral School for the Deaf utilizes ORAL instructional methods for the purpose of developing speech and language skills.
-NO SIGN LANGUAGE IS USED.
-The common goals for every young student at the school are to LISTEN, LEARN, AND TALK.
-The Memphis Oral School for the Deaf program is one of a kind in the Memphis and Mid-South area.
-The primary emphasis for the children is on developing listening and spoken language skills.
-Once listening skills are developed a child can begin to develop speech and language skills that will allow them to lead independent lives in a world full of sound.
+As its name implies, the Memphis Oral School for the Deaf utilizes oral, listening and spoken language, instructional methods for the purpose of developing speech and language skills.
+The goal for every student at MOSD is to learn to listen and talk.
+Through early intervention, proper amplification, a specialized listening and spoken language education, a child with hearing loss can develop speech and language skills that will allow them to lead independent lives in a world full of sound.

 MOSD is a member of OPTION, an international network of organizations with exceptional professionals providing listening and spoken language services to children who are deaf or hard of hearing.
 The purpose of every OPTION organization is to facilitate and support the cognitive, social and emotional development of babies with hearing loss as families help their child become proficient with spoken language.
 OPTION professionals such as Teachers of the Deaf/Hard of Hearing, Speech Language Pathologists and Audiologists have the background, training, and expertise in using specific methods and strategies to support children and their families in the development of listening and spoken language.

 - Every family has the right to choose the method of communication that is best for their family.

 - Proficiency in the chosen communication mode is essential for the child's social, emotional and academic fluency.

 - It is important for families to be educated about the choices regarding language for their child who is deaf or hard of hearing.